Hidden Agenda (2017 video game): Part 1

 The game opens on an event that occurs six weeks before the playable prologue; Father Rominski is seen sitting in a prayer position with a bomb attached to him.
 When police officers enter the room, another bomb detonates, killing everyone.

 In November 2012, Third Precinct detective Becky Marney and her partner Tom Nelson (Leonard Roberts/Michael Addo) arrive at the scene of a possible hostage situation by a serial killer known as the Trapper.
-Becky can choose to either be cautious and scope the place out or be confident and go straight through the front door.
-Depending on choices, Tom and/or the hostage Daniella Cardenas (Catherine Toribio/Eleni Miariti) can be killed.
+Depending on player choice, Tom and/or the hostage Daniella Cardenas (Catherine Toribio/Eleni Miariti) can be killed.
 Either way, suspected perpetrator Jonathan Finn (Yan Feldman/Jonathan Burteaux) is captured and arrested.
-Finn confesses to the Trapper crimes and is sentenced to death by lethal injection by Judge William Vanstone (Robert Lewis Merrill/Simon Bond) upon the recommendation of district attorney Felicity Graves.
+Finn confesses to the Trapper crimes and is sentenced to death by lethal injection by Judge William Vanstone (Robert Lewis Merrill/Simon Bond), despite the recommendation of district attorney Felicity Graves.
 If Tom died or was promoted to sergeant, Becky is assigned a new partner, Karl Carter (West Liang/Jozef Aoki).

 In 2017, Sergeant Noah Riggs (Chris L. McKenna/Jack Green) is briefing Becky, her partner, and detective Jack Calvary (Chad Michael Collins/Dawid Kocieda) on more unsolved murder victims.
 Calvary antagonizes Becky, and the meeting is dismissed.

 As Finn's execution date is approaching, his lawyer contacts Felicity to tell her that Finn wants to make a confession.
 Finn claims to Felicity that he falsely confessed to being the Trapper, and that the real killer is Adam Jones, his old friend from Las Palmas Orphanage.
 Finn claims Jones' motive for the killings was fueled by Rominski's physical abuse of him when he was a child, adding that Rominski had regularly abused children at the orphanage.
 Finn claims he was double-crossed by Jones, who promised him he would be freed after his false confessions.
 Finn offers to draw a map and can overpower Felicity if she lets her guard down.